martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 sampler = SimpleSampler(μ, Σ)
 ```
-Now, we can use the same stochastic model created before and the created sampler object to generate a stochastic average approximation (SAA) of the stochastic program.
-For now, we create a small SAA model of just 5 scenarios:
+Now, we can use the same stochastic model created before and the created sampler object to generate a sampled approximation of the stochastic program.
+For now, we create a small sampled model of just 5 scenarios:
 ```@example simple
-saa = SAA(simple_model, sampler, 5)
+sampled_sp = sample(simple_model, sampler, 5)
 ```
 Typically, a large number of scenarios are required to accurately represent the stochastic program.
 We will consider this in more depth below.
-Let us first also print the SAA model:
+Let us first also print the sampled model:
 ```@example simple
-print(saa)
+print(sampled_sp)
 ```
-In the subsequent discussions, note that `sp` represents the finite simple stochastic program with known closed form, `simple_model` contains the mathematical representation of the general stochastic model, and `saa` are approximated instances of the general model.
+In the subsequent discussions, note that `sp` represents the finite simple stochastic program with known closed form, `simple_model` contains the mathematical representation of the general stochastic model, and `sampled_sp` are approximated instances of the general model.

 ## Evaluate decisions